open-telemetry/opentelemetry-collector-contrib/receiver/azureeventhubreceiver/README.md

 This component can persist its state using the [storage extension].

-## Encoding
+## Format

 ### raw

-The "raw" encoding maps the AMQP properties and data into the attributes and body of an OpenTelemetry LogRecord, respectively.
+The "raw" format maps the AMQP properties and data into the attributes and body of an OpenTelemetry LogRecord, respectively.
 The body is represented as a raw byte array.

-### data
+### azure

-The "data" encoding extracts the Azure log records from the AMQP message data, parses them, and maps the fields to OpenTelemetry attributes.
+The "azure" format extracts the Azure log records from the AMQP message data, parses them, and maps the fields to OpenTelemetry attributes.
 The table below summarizes the mapping between the [Azure common log format](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/resource-logs-schema)